 For the use of utility knives for general purpose, many military personnel and civilians purchase tactical folding knives privately.
 This includes:

 - Columbia River Knife and Tool’s M16 Special Forces knives

 - Zero Tolerance ZT0350TS Automatic SpeedSafe assisted knife

 - Spyderco Paramilitary 2 knives, intended for use by fighting crews and parachute troops too

 A Brief History Of The Tactical Folding Knife

-The standard for folding knives, the Buck Knives’ Model 110 Folding Hunteris generally marketed as a hunting knife.
-It’s been used by naval personnel and military as an emergency or utility knife for:
+The standard for folding knives, the Buck Knives’ Model 110 Folding Hunter is generally marketed as a hunting knife.
+Naval and military personnel use the model 110 as an emergency or utility knife for: